+March 2012.
 A few weeks ago, we lost my husband’s Android phone in a cab and never got it back.
 Losing a phone is such a hassle.
 We had to report the stolen sim card, rebuild our contacts from scratch, and adjust our budget to buy a replacement.
-In spite of it all, we held on to this simple truth we’ve proven many times over in our lives: When God takes something away, He only wants to make room for something else.

-Losing the old phone was not as difficult to accept as losing the memories that were stored in it—photos and videos from New York, long-distance text messages sent from two years ago.
-It was the same phone that got us through our long-distance relationship, just like the laptops that were stolen 5 months ago.
+But the worst part is losing all the memories that were stored in it—photos and videos from our time in New York, long-distance text messages sent from two years ago.
+It was also the same phone that got us through our long-distance relationship, just like the laptops that were stolen 5 months ago.

-Reflecting on these things, it strikes me and my husband how God seems to be stripping us off things we used to hold on to in the past, and giving us clean slates to paint new memories with.
-Losing our gadgets is a mere representation of that, but I believe that mostly, God is doing some general cleaning inside of us.
+I know what you’re thinking.
+It’s just a gadget, Riz!
+Still, it strikes me and my husband how God seems to be stripping us off things we used to hold on to in the past, and giving us a clean canvass to paint new memories with.
+And maybe losing a phone is a mere representation of that, but I believe that mostly, God is doing some general cleaning inside of us.

 Three things I learned about losing things:

 (And by “things” I mean material possessions, dreams, jobs, people we love—stuff that are tangible and intangible.)

 When God takes something away, He replaces it with the best

 And no, it doesn’t always mean a better phone, or a better job.
 It doesn’t always mean more.
 When we lost our laptops, it took us about 2 months before we were able to buy a new one.
 Two laptops lost, and God replaced it with one new laptop, not three.
 But what we gained from that experience is more than just material gratification.
 In exchange for what was stolen from us, God gave us joy, and contentment, and more quality time together. ;)